purpleidea/oh-my-vagrant/README.md

 * my [puppet-yum](https://github.com/purpleidea/puppet-yum) module (optional, built-in)
 * pandoc (for building a pdf of the documentation)

+Note: If you are using Virtual-box as hypervisor, there is no need dependency on vagrant-libvirt.

 ## Patches:
 This code may be a work in progress.
 The interfaces may change without notice.
 Patches are welcome, but please be patient.
 They are best received by email.